clueless-bachu/ENPM_673_Project_3/README.md

     - ```python buoy_detection.py``` is used run the pipeline required for buoy detection that uses the GMM parameters obtained by training on the ROI pixel dataset

 ## Authors
-Vasista Ayyagari
+Vasista Ayyagari,
-Kumar Sambhav Mahipal
+Kumar Sambhav Mahipal,
 Raghav Agarwal